 Any information obtained will be retained (kept) for as long as necessary.

 Records are kept in accordance with DPA principles and are maintained in line with the Records Management Code of Practice for Health and Social Care retention schedule, which determines the length of time records should be kept.

 For further information regarding how your records are managed, stored and retained please see the below link:

 Your right to opt-out

 In line with this there are choices you can make about how your information is used, and you can choose to opt out of your information being shared or used for any purpose beyond providing your care.
-Please note that choosing not to share your information may have an impact on your care and by sharing your information you can help to improve NHS services and the experience of treatment and care for all patients.

 Information directly collected by the CCG